 Thank you for your interest in the Midwest Orthopaedics at Rush Hand, Upper Extremity, and Microvascular Surgery Fellowship at Rush University Medical Center in Chicago, IL.

-All fellows will be required to participate in research and collaboration with basic scientists, residents, and students at the medical center is encouraged to help make the research process efficient and productive.
+All fellows will be required to participate in research and collaboration with basic scientists, residents, and students at the medical center are encouraged to help make the research process efficient and productive.
+We have a dedicated full-time research assistant within our division, typically a 3rd/4th year medical student pursuing orthopedic residency, who can greatly help streamline the research process.
 Research funds will be available solely for this purpose.
 Regular bi-monthly research meetings for the hand division will be held to monitor progress, assure regulatory compliance, and troubleshoot potential problems on all active projects.

 For further information or questions, please contact:

-Rush University Medical Center Department of Orthopedic Surgery
+Rush University Medical Center

-1611 West Harrison, Suite 201
+1611 W. Harrison St., Suite 201